discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis: Engineer

 The Veteran can vent to go on Alert.<br>
-While Veteran is on alert, any killing role that tries to use their kill button on Veteran, crew roles too if turned on, will make the Veteran lunge to kill.<br>
+While Veteran is on Alert, any killing role that tries to use their kill button on Veteran, crew roles too if turned on, will make the Veteran lunge to kill.<br>

 #### Game Options